 Other Subjects Tutored / Lectured

-Manzoor, M, Hussain, W, Sohaib, O, Hussain, FK & Alkhalaf, S 2019, 'Methodological investigation for enhancing the usability of university websites', Journal of Ambient Intelligence and Humanized Computing, vol. 10, no. 2, pp. 531-549.View/Download from: UTS OPUS or Publisher's site
+Manzoor, M, Hussain, W, Sohaib, O, Hussain, FK & Alkhalaf, S 2019, 'Methodological investigation for enhancing the usability of university websites', Journal of Ambient Intelligence and Humanized Computing, vol. 10, no. 2, pp. 531-549.View/Download from: Publisher's site

 The constant increase in the growth of the cloud market creates new challenges for cloud service providers.
 One such challenge is the need to avoid possible service level agreement (SLA) violations and their consequences through good SLA management.
 Researchers have proposed various frameworks and have made significant advances in managing SLAs from the perspective of both cloud users and providers.
 However, none of these approaches guides the service provider on the necessary steps to take for SLA violation abatement; that is, the prediction of possible SLA violations, the process to follow when the system identifies the threat of SLA violation, and the recommended action to take to avoid SLA violation.
 In this paper, we approach this process of SLA violation detection and abatement from a risk management perspective.
 We propose a Risk Management-based Framework for SLA violation abatement (RMF-SLA) following the formation of an SLA which comprises SLA monitoring, violation prediction and decision recommendation.
 Through experiments, we validate and demonstrate the suitability of the proposed framework for assisting cloud providers to minimize possible service violations and penalties.

-Hussain, W, Hussain, OK, Hussain, FK & Khan MQ 2017, 'Usability Evaluation of English, Local and Plain Languages to Enhance On-Screen Text Readability: A Use Case of Pakistan', Global Journal of Flexible Systems Management, vol. 18, no. 1, pp. 33-49.View/Download from: UTS OPUS or Publisher's site
+Hussain, W, Hussain, OK, Hussain, FK & Khan MQ 2017, 'Usability Evaluation of English, Local and Plain Languages to Enhance On-Screen Text Readability: A Use Case of Pakistan', Global Journal of Flexible Systems Management, vol. 18, no. 1, pp. 33-49.View/Download from: Publisher's site

 In today's digital world, information can very easily be accessed and digitally processed anywhere.
 Devices which are capable of processing digital data range from desktop computers to laptops, mobile phones, tablets, and personal digital assistants.
 For effective communication, text on a Web site should catch a reader's attention and should be easy to both read and understand.
 Different constraints are associated with on-screen text readability and legibility, such as font size, color, and style, as well as foreground and background color contrast, line spacing, text congestion, vocabulary and grammar, but text recognition and comprehension are two of the major problems.
 In this study, we address the issue of how to enhance text readability for non-native English speakers who have a basic understanding of English language and speak local languages which are not formally taught in academia.
 We select a use case in Pakistan, a country in which English and Urdu are the official languages, and a number of local languages are spoken in different parts of the country.
 Due to the wide variety of local languages, no Web site can support the many local language scripts or alphabets and display them on digital devices.
 When users with only a basic knowledge of English—particularly low-literate users from a local language background—try to read an English text, it is highly challenging for them to understand the meaning of words.
 In this study, we propose a plain language scheme in which a text is converted into a roman text.
 A roman text is formed by using the English alphabet and combining letters in such a way that when it is read, it sounds like a local language.
 To evaluate the applicability of our approach, we conducted a survey of users from different educational backgrounds, using a text written in English, local and plain language from users who speak particular local language.
 For each survey, we took three to four paragraphs in English on general interest topics...